Available through Fast Track to Clearing

 All students engage in creating conceptually challenging art that pushes the boundaries of personal expression.
 What makes our programme unique is the emphasis we place on ‘making’ skills in developing a studio practice regardless of the discipline engaged in.
 A key strength of the programme is having an intake of 30 students per year in order to ensure we have a close-knit community of art students that can be fully supported.
 It is because of this close support that we have excellent retention, high numbers of good degrees, and positive student feedback.

-We feature in the top 15 in the 2016 Guardian subject league tables for art and have achieved over 90% satisfaction for 4 consecutive years.
+We feature in the top 15 in The Guardian University Guide 2020 for art and have achieved over 90% satisfaction for 4 consecutive years.
 This is based on criteria such as students’ satisfaction with course content, teaching and feedback as well as the employment track record of our graduates.
 Our graduates are in work or further study within six months of completing this course (HESA 2016).

-A significant part of this course is spent in our modern studios where you explore personal themes and experiment with different working methods, materials and processes.
+A significant part of this course is spent in our modern studios where you explore your own individual ideas and experiment with different working methods, materials and processes.
 We provide you with your own dedicated and permanent studio space from which you will work throughout your time on the course.

 The wide-ranging facilities on offer encourage you to explore a variety of paths in your artistic practice – everything from painting, printmaking, photography, sculpture and installation to sound, film and video, digital media and performance.
 You have access to resources such as our industry standard Apple Mac suite, a large printmaking studio, darkrooms, music studios, and workshops for large-scale projects involving plaster, ceramics, wood and metal.